 Please note that you should always indicate in the application whether you have applied for or received funding for all or part of your project from Forte or any other financier.

 Answer: Yes, please send an email to firstname.lastname@example.org to request public documents.
-Keep in mind, however, that the registry has limited ability to sort out relevant applications.
+Keep in mind, however, that the registry has limited ability to pick out relevant applications.
 We therefore recommend that you first identify a relevant project in Swecris .
 In Swecris you will find information about all projects that have been funded by Forte, and you can search using keywords and other variables.
 Please include the project ID in your request to Forte.